 Effective Jan.
-1, 2023 you have two new benefits:
+1, 2023:

-- New 401(k) Plan!
-You will receive employer contributions for each hour you work to your 401(k) account.
-Plus, you have the opportunity to make your own pre-tax contributions and investment decisions. - New pension formula!
+- New pension formula!
 You will earn pension benefits under the variable pension benefit formula.
-Benefits you currently earn under the 1.7% of contributions formula after 2022 will now be adjusted by investment returns. - The Individual Account in the pension plan will continue to grow with 6% interest, but employer contributions will stop.
-The employer contributions that currently go to the pension individual account will go to the 401(k) Plan instead. - The requirement to work a certain amount in the 5 years before retirement to be eligible for special early retirement is going away.
-See page 19 for details. - The factors that are used to adjust pension benefits for different payment options will change each year for benefits accumulated after 2022. - The Plan year is changing to the calendar year January through December.
+Benefits you currently earn under the 1.7% of contributions formula after 2022 will now be adjusted by investment returns. - The requirement to work a certain amount in the 5 years before retirement to be eligible for special early retirement is going away.
+See page 16 for details. - The factors that are used to adjust pension benefits for different payment options will change each year for benefits accumulated after 2022. - The Plan year is changing to the calendar year January through December.